 6. Gap is a price gap or a situation where the quotation differs from the previous one by more than the spread size.

-It sounds a bit complicated, but in fact you will understand this phenomenon when you see an example.
+It sounds a bit complicated, but you will understand this phenomenon when you see an example.

 I will also talk about the psychological side effects when a trader leaves positions open for the night or over the weekend in one of the following lessons.
 In general, the main risk here is that something will happen over the weekend and will affect strongly affects the price and, on Monday, the market will open with a big gap.